WalfredMA/Pseudogene/analysis/README.md

 This is a pipeline analyzes to all located pseudo-like genes based on global alignments tool stretcher.

-It categorizes all SV into 4 types: deletion, insertion, rearrangement and complex.
+It categorizes all SV into 5 types: deletion, insertion, rearrangement, duplication and complex.

 -----------usage-----------